 Option 3: Hotel

-Members who choose this option will be reimbursed to a maximum of $21,452 per fiscal year effective April 1, 2023 for hotel expenses, including parking and internet services, upon presentation of receipts.
-The costs to Members of staying in a hotel in the CRD for the purposes of attending a parliamentary committee meeting are not counted against the maximum.
+Members who choose this option will be reimbursed to a maximum of $22,288 per fiscal year effective April 1, 2024, for hotel expenses, including parking and internet services, upon presentation of receipts.
+The costs to Members of staying in a hotel in the Victoria area for the purposes of attending a parliamentary committee meeting are not counted against the maximum.

 Grandfathered Options

-In order to switch options mid fiscal year (April 1-March 31), Members must submit the CCLA option form and supporting documents before the end of the month prior to when the change will take effect.
-All allowances are pro-rated based on the amount of months the option is chosen for in that fiscal year.
-If a Member is newly elected mid-month, the amount for that single month will be pro-rated by day.
+In order to switch options mid-fiscal year (April 1-March 31), Members must submit the CCLA form and supporting documents to Client Care before the end of the month prior to when the change will take effect.
+All allowances are pro-rated based on the amount of months under which the Member subscribed to each option.
+Additionally, if a Member is newly elected in the middle of a month, the amount for that month will be pro-rated by the amount of days remaining until the month ends.

 If Members exceed the maximum allowable allowance for the fiscal year they are required to pay the Legislative Assembly the overages.
 An invoice is issued by Financial Services with a breakdown of allowances and payments.